Awais-17/ARIA-IDE/README.md

 Created with ❤️ by **Mohammed Awais (AM)**.

 *This project is distributed for educational and development purposes.
 Unauthorized modifications of developer attributions or removal of credit signatures are strictly prohibited by the application's built-in self-defense and integrity mechanisms.*

+Copyright (c) 2026 Mohammed Awais Hussain.
+All Rights Reserved.
+Unauthorized copying, modification, or distribution is prohibited.